What is Hysteresis?

 Energy Loss due to Hysteresis

-During the cycle of magnetization and demagnetization of magnetic substances energy spent, this is spent energy appears in the form of heat, this heat loss is known as hysteresis loss.
+- During the cycle of magnetization and demagnetization of magnetic substances, energy is spent and this is spent energy appears in the form of heat.
+This heat loss is known as hysteresis loss.

-The loss of energy per unit volume of the substance = Area of the hysteresis curve
+- The loss of energy per unit volume of the substance is equal to the area of the hysteresis curve

 Difference between the soft magnet and hard magnet